 Gamification / Virtual reality exercises

-To make assessment centres more engaging, a small number of employers are starting to use gamification / Virtual Reality technology whereby candidates undertake tasks.
-The tasks may be a series of abstract games or scenarios which simulate the types of situations that the job involves.
+To make assessment centres more engaging, some employers are starting to use gamification / Virtual Reality technology whereby candidates undertake tasks such as a series of abstract games or scenarios which simulate the types of situations that the job includes.
 The immersive nature of games / VR means you will quickly feel involved and engage naturally with the task.
 Although far from commonplace, these forms of assessment may well be used by more employers in the future.

 |Sample assessment centre exercises||